Sales enablement was supposed to make selling easier.

 For example, your Sales team can share thought leadership blog posts or LinkedIn posts from your CEO with prospects to establish your company as an authority in your industry.

-Consideration
+2. Consideration

 The consideration phase is where the sales cycle truly starts.
-The sales rep delivers this content alongside or just after a product demo or discovery call.
+The sales rep typically delivers this content alongside or just after a product demo or discovery call.

 A buyer will often share or forward these materials to other stakeholders within their company.
-So any piece of consideration content should be able to stand on its own.
+So, any piece of consideration content should be able to stand on its own.

 Consideration content includes: